Corpusclockwork/VueImageMarker/README.md

 This will make all the markers red rectangles of the given width and height.
 ## Adding Markers
-To add markers on click, you can use the addMarkersOnClick prop.
-You then need to deine a function in the parent component that you call when a user clicks on the canvas, which I have called addNewMarker.
-This function then calls the canvasCodeFunction.
+To add markers on click, you can use the `addMarkersOnClick` prop.
+You then need to define a function in the parent component that you call when a user clicks on the canvas, which I have called `addNewMarker`.
+This function then calls the `canvasCodeFunction` with the templateCanvas value as an argument.

 ``` javascript
 function addNewMarker(markerX, markerY, ctx){